 Is it a life circumstance, lack of sleep, the chronic pain?
 Maybe you fear the potential health uncertainties and onsets of pain.
 Inconveniently, both anxiety and fibromyalgia struggle with processing serotonin, overstimulating the body.
 Stress is known to trigger fibromyalgia flare-ups, so understanding how to control the pain is a great place to start.

 Weighted blankets can help manage specific anxiety symptoms like rapid heartbeat, body aches and pains, hyperventilating, and sleep deprivation.
 They calm the nervous system through the grounding effect, calming the sympathetic (stress) and parasympathetic (movement) nervous systems.
-The pressure releases the serotonin and suppresses the fight or flight response causing distress.
+The pressure releases serotonin and suppresses the fight or flight response causing distress.
 Not bad for an option that doesn’t require a doctor’s script.

 There’s some research to back these claims up.
 So, while studies are still being conducted to hold the weighted blanket reputation accountable, here’s what we can conclude today:

-- The Scandinavian Journal of Occupational Therapy found weighted blankets improved abilities related to falling asleep, sleeping the whole night, and relaxing during the day.
+- The Scandinavian Journal of Occupational Therapy found that weighted blankets improved abilities related to falling asleep, sleeping the whole night, and relaxing during the day.

 - A study conducted by the Nordic Journal of Psychiatry concluded a statistically significant association between weighted blanket use and decreased use of common sleep medication.